 There are different opinions on what is the most popular national dish in Singapore.
 However, at some stage during your trip, you will have to try Spicy Chili Crab.
 The Long Beach Seafood Restaurant is known to be excellent, but you can expect a pretty high level of spiciness when ordering here.

-A great alternative is definitely the Jumbo Seafood Restaurant by the riverside which not only offers a variety of spice levels, but comes with beautiful views and a comfortable dining ambience.
+A great alternative is definitely the Jumbo Seafood Restaurant by the riverside, which not only offers a variety of spice levels, but comes with beautiful views and a comfortable dining ambience.
+This restaurant is one of the top places to visit in Singapore for good reason.

-As Singapore is all about heights, the world’s largest observation wheel can not be left out when talking about the best places to visit in Singapore in 3 days.
+As Singapore is all about heights, the world’s largest observation wheel can’t be left out when talking about the best places to visit in Singapore in 3 days.
 The wheel is 165 metres high and a ride lasts about 30 minutes, which will literally fly by.

-The South Asian island state-city has things to see and do for everyone, which makes it hard to narrow the list down for your short trip.
+Singapore has something for everyone, and for such a small place, there really are numerous things to see and do.
 Seeing the best places to visit in Singapore in 3 days is ambitious, but definitely doable.
-And don’t be upset should you not have been able to see it all this time – you can always come back.
+And don’t be upset if you’re not able to see it all — you can always come back!

 Like This Article?
 Pin it!